silverstripe/userhelp.silverstripe.org/README.md

 ## Getting started
 To set up a local development environment:

- 1. Use a `_ss_environment.php` file to config your site.
+ 1. Use a `_ss_environment.php` file to configure your site.
  2. Clone this repository to a LAMP server.
  3. Install [Composer](http://userhelp.silverstripe.org/framework/en/installation/composer).
  4. Run `composer install` to install dependancies.
- 5. Run BuildTask `.framework/sake dev/tasks/RefreshMarkdownTask flush=1`
+ 5. Run BuildTask `./framework/sake dev/tasks/RefreshMarkdownTask flush=1`
  6. Make sure to flush the cache for markdown content to show up.

 ## Source Documentation Files